cvat-ai/cvat/cvat/apps/documentation/user_guide.md

  by hovering your mouse cursor over it and pressing `Ctrl + (Num0..9)`.

-In case you do not point the cursor to the object, pressing `Ctrl + (Num0..9)` will set a chosen label as default, so that the next object you create (use 'N' key) will automatically have this label assigned.
+In case you do not point the cursor to the object, pressing `Ctrl + (Num0..9)` will set a chosen label as default, so that the next object you create (use `N` key) will automatically have this label assigned.

 ![](static/documentation/images/image211.jpg)